bellujrb/hackathon_btg/README.md

 A LUMQI tokenizes receivables using the Polygon blockchain and integrates 100% with the Lumx API, which manages all blockchain operations in the backend.
 Our goal is to democratize access to the capital markets by simplifying investments in tokenized receivables.

+## Application Programming Interface Lumx

+We use 100% of the Lumx API to perform all blockchain-related functions within our application.

 ## Link Contract

 https://amoy.polygonscan.com/address/0xf37C923B98d931fff26E944F65113a1f8F66BBF7

 ## Tokenization Project